env.dev

 Which model should I pick for my coding agent?

-reasoning.effort: medium, with GPT-5 mini for fanout.
-The blended cost is half a Sonnet workload and the SWE-bench numbers are within shouting distance. - •High-volume fanout (lint bots, batch generation, sub-agents): Claude Haiku 4.5 if you want the Anthropic tooling and the 73% SWE-bench number; Gemini 2.5 Flash if you want the cheapest large-context option; GPT-5 mini if you are already on OpenAI infra.
+• High-volume fanout (lint bots, batch generation, sub-agents): Claude Haiku 4.5 if you want the Anthropic tooling and the 73% SWE-bench number; Gemini 2.5 Flash if you want the cheapest large-context option; GPT-5.6 Luna if you are already on OpenAI infra — same $1 input price as Haiku with a 1M context window.

 What changed since the last comparison

-- •The 1M-token tier became normal.
+• The 1M-token tier became normal.
 Gemini had it first; Anthropic shipped a 1M tier for Sonnet 4 in August 2025 and extended it to Opus 4.7.
-GPT-5 sits at 400K, which is the only major model still under a million.
+GPT-5 sat at 400K for almost a year until GPT-5.6 brought the whole OpenAI family to ~1M in July 2026 — every current frontier tier now ships a million-token window.

 Where this connects